mrsilver76/listporter/README.md

 #### Playlist sync options

 - **`-d`, `--delete`**
-  Deletes all existing playlists in the specified Plex music library before uploading any new ones.
+  Deletes all existing playlists in the specified Plex music library before importing any new ones.
 Only audio playlists that are manual and entirely within the specified library are affected.

 - **`-m`, `--mirror`**
-  Mirrors Plex playlists to match the uploaded `.m3u` files.
+  Mirrors Plex playlists to match the imported `.m3u` files.
 Any Plex playlists not represented in the imported list will be removed.
 Only audio playlists that are manual and entirely within the specified library are affected.

 #### Path rewriting options

 If your `.m3u` playlists reference song locations that Plex can’t access (e.g. local drives or mismatched paths), those tracks won’t be playable.
 For instance, a playlist might use a local path like `D:\MyMusic`, while your Plex server expects a network path like `\\homepc\MyMusic` or `/mnt/music`.

-These options let you adjust how file paths are interpreted during upload, so they match the structure expected by your Plex server.
+These options let you adjust how file paths are interpreted during import, so they match the structure expected by your Plex server.
 The playlist files themselves are not changed.

 - **`-u`, `--unix`**
 Force playlist paths to use forward slashes (`/`), often required for Plex servers running on Linux, macOS, or NAS.